Migration

 2. Execution (Pro tier)

 Transfers keys from source to target.
-Two modes are available:
+Three modes are available:

 Mode Mechanism Best for

-command In-process Node.js via iovalkey Simpler deployments, smaller datasets, easier debugging
+command In-process Node.js via iovalkey Cross-engine migrations (Redis→Valkey), smaller datasets, easier debugging

 Command mode